 You might be able to waive this charge with a standard form from the bank of your credit card.
 The form needs to acknowledge they’re taking responsibility for the primary car rental insurance.
 Otherwise, you’ll need to leave a security deposit( $750-$2500) and pay an extra $5 to $ 15 per day.
 CWD does have a 20% deductible.

 This is the mandatory coverage by the national insurance company (INS) for all Costa Rica car rentals.
 Any waiver is invalid.
 According to Costa Rica law all car rentals companies must charge this fee.
 Some companies bundle this into their normal fees.
-So be careful when comparing costs.
+So be careful when comparing costs, as some car rental car companies leave it out while quoting prices.
 The fee is $15 per day.